eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ### `xps.h`

 Find below the updated `xps.h` file.
-New additions to the file are indicated in green, and the red indicates lines which are removed:
+New additions to the file are indicated in green and removals are indicated in red:

 ::: details **expserver/src/xps.h**